black-cart/black-cart/readme.md

 ## Useful information:

-To view S-Cart version information
+To view black-cart version information

 `php artisan sc:info`

-To update the core version of S-Cart:
+To update the core version of black-cart:

-`composer update s-cart/core`
+`composer update black-cart/core`
-Or you can use `php composer.phar update s-cart/core` if you don't have composer installed.
+Or you can use `php composer.phar update black-cart/core` if you don't have composer installed.

 To create a plugin: